kbowden1800/bouncing-box/README.md

     setInterval(update, 50);

-Calls our `update` function ever 50 milliseconds, which is about 20 times per second.
+Calls our `update` function every 50 milliseconds, which is about 20 times per second.

 To animate the box, add the following code to the update function